duamanish-exl/ai-operations-intelligence-agent/README.md

 Vulnerable customer flag
 Contract status
 Calls and collection activity

 2. Complaint Rate
-Definition

-Complaint Rate measures the number of customer complaints relative to the number of active accounts.
+Definition: Complaint Rate measures the number of customer complaints relative to the number of active accounts.

-Complaint Rate =
+Complaint Rate = (Number of complaints)/(Total active accounts)* 100
-Number of complaints
-/
-Total active accounts
-* 100

-Business Purpose
+## Business Purpose

 Complaint Rate helps customer service and operations teams understand if customer dissatisfaction is increasing.
 An increase in Complaint Rate may be driven by estimated bills, meter issues, billing spikes, payment disputes, or debt collection activity.

-Investigation Areas
+## Investigation Areas

 Insight Forge investigates Complaint Rate using: